 One such project is Help A Little/First Day Gift, which is operated in conjunction with the Swedish Federation for Preterm Infants.
 The project supports socially and economically vulnerable families with prematurely born babies.
 Karolinska Hospital's neonatal departments ensure that the donations go directly to needy families.

 Our B Corp certification was a truly global collective achievement in 2019.
 Since 2018, 28 affiliates have been involved in a process of self-assessment and improvement.
 Using standardised assessment criteria, we have been able to identify areas for potential development throughout the company and establish best practices to be extended to all our affiliates worldwide.
 A whole year was dedicated to defining actions for corporate and local improvements, involving dozens of people in country teams.

-Benefit Corporations are companies that meet the highest standards for social and environmental performance, transparency and responsibility.
-The B Corp movement encompasses 2,700 companies in 64 different countries which have decided to use business as a force for good.
+B Corps are companies that balance profit and purpose, meeting the highest standards of social and environmental performance, public transparency, and legal accountability.
+The B Corp movement includes over 2,700 companies in 64 countries, whose common goal is to use business as a force for good.

 To become a B Corp, a company is required to achieve a minimum score on the B Impact Assessment, which is a rigorous assessment of the company’s impact on its workers, customers, community and environment.
 B Corps are also required to publish a yearly Impact Report for transparency.